Information for Indigenous Electors

 Addressing the barriers

 We are working with First Nations, Inuit and Métis communities to offer better election services in their communities.

 - Plains Cree

 Indigenous Elder and Youth Program: The Elder and youth offer interpretation services, help explain the voting process and answer general questions.
-This service is offered at any polling station that services mainly Indigenous electors.
+This service was offered at any polling station that serviced mainly Indigenous electors.
 For the 2019 federal election, increased efforts were deployed to increase the participation in the program.

 Community relations officers for Indigenous electors: We enhanced the Community Relations Officer Program for the 2019 federal election.
 A total of 1510 community relations officers worked with local leaders to improve access to registration and voting in communities.
 These officers provided information on when, where and ways to register and vote, as well as on the tools and services available to electors.
 The program also included opportunities for Métis communities.

 Voting locations in First Nations communities: For the 2019 federal election, we increased the number of advance and election day polling stations on reserves.
 Returning officers began reaching out to these communities in the summer of 2018.

 Collaboration with Indigenous organizations: We maintain relationships with national and regional organizations, with increased activity around general elections.
 Returning officers usually reach out to Indigenous communities when the election is called.
 For the 2019 federal election, returning officers contacted Indigenous communities beginning in the spring of 2018, as part of their planning for polling stations.

 Remote Indigenous communities: We have launched a pilot project in 87 remote communities across 27 electoral districts where barriers to registration and voting were found to be higher than elsewhere.
 This project helped returning officers build ongoing relationships with community leaders to plan election services for their communities.